michaelmendelsohn/Riot_Api/README.md

 # Riot_Api
 Pulls and stores League of Legends data. displays sick stats seen nowhere else(filtersble by teammates and roles).
-Now a streamlit app! mmendelsohn.streamlit.app
+Soon to be a streamlit app! mmendelsohn.streamlit.app
 ------------------------